 Here’s who we recommend:

 - For reliable shared hosting, we recommend going with Bluehost.
 They’re officially recommended by WordPress.org.
-And with our Bluehost coupon, WPBeginner users get 60% off and a free domain name.
+Using our Bluehost coupon, WPBeginner users get 60% off and a free domain name.

 - If you’re looking for cloud hosting or location-specific providers, then we recommend you check out Siteground.
 They have data centers across 3 different continents.

 - If you’re looking for managed WordPress hosting, then we recommend you check out WP Engine.
-They are the best and most well-known provider in the business.
+They are the best and most well-known provider in the industry.

 The first thing you need to do is install and activate the free Duplicator plugin on the website that you want to move.
 For more details, see our step by step guide on how to install a WordPress plugin.